W0rthlessS0ul/nRF24_jammer/README.md

 -----

 ## 🚀 What Can You Do with This?
-This amazing jammer is built on the **ESP32** architecture integrated with **two NRF24** modules.
+This amazing jammer is built on the **ESP32** architecture integrated with **configurable numbers of NRF24** modules.
 With its extraordinary capabilities, you can effectively disrupt signals across different technologies including:
 - **Bluetooth** 🔊
 - **BLE** 📱
 - **Drones** 🚁